Xane735/Antenna_Tracker/README.md

    For Raw output of the GPS:
    module load message
    watch GPS_RAW_INT

-5. Run your python script to log the GPS Stream
+5. Open another new terminal (Make sure to activate the environment).
+Run the python script.